1) What Is Cholesterol?

 3) What's the Difference Between "Good" and "Bad" Cholesterol?

 HDL (high density lipoprotein) cholesterol is known as "good" cholesterol.
 HDL takes the "bad," LDL (low density lipoprotein) cholesterol out of your blood and keeps it from building up in your arteries.
-LDL cholesterol is known as bad cholesterol because it can build up on the walls of your arteries and increase your chances of getting cardiovascular disease.
+LDL cholesterol is known as bad cholesterol because it leads to the development and build up of plaque on the walls of your arteries.
+That increase your chances of getting cardiovascular disease.
 When being tested for cholesterol, make sure you get numbers of total cholesterol, HDL cholesterol and LDL cholesterol.

 4) How Much Cholesterol Is Too Much?

-Doctors recommend your cholesterol stay below 200 mg/dL.
+Doctors recommend your total cholesterol stay below 200 mg/dL.
 Here is the breakdown:

 |Less than 200||Desirable|